Rutgers logo

 We're Committed to Your Career Success!

-As the central hub of career development support for postdocs, the Office of Postdoctoral Advancement helps postdocs navigate Rutgers by providing information through monthly Welcome & Information Sessions and referrals to campus representatives and relevant institutional contacts across the university.
+As the central hub of career development support for postdocs, the Office of Postdoctoral Advancement helps postdocs navigate Rutgers by providing information and referrals to campus representatives and relevant institutional contacts across the university.
 We host career development workshops and other activities open to all postdocs in partnership with other units and programs across the university.
 Some previous topics covered include management skills, grant writing, science communication, faculty job, mentoring, and self-advocacy.
 We encourage postdocs to take advantage of the many professional development opportunities offered within and outside of Rutgers.

 While you are here, be sure to: